chrishefele/crashview/README.md

 The output of the geocoding scripts in /src  are put in the /data directory.

-All the datasets can be rebuilt using the mk_all_data.sh script, which coordinates all the other scripts.
+All the datasets can be rebuilt using the /src/mk_all_data.sh script, which coordinates all the other scripts.

-For geocoding, all calls to the Google geocoding API are cached in /data/geocache.This eliminate redundant calls, or repeated calls when other scripts using the API data are re-run.
-Creating the cache is time consuming.
-Each API takes about 1 second (single threaded), and geocoding the original dataset takes about 3 hours.
+For geocoding, all the results from the Google geocoding API calls are cached in files in /data/geocache.This eliminate redundant calls, or repeated calls when other scripts using the API data are re-run.
+Creating the cache is time consuming, though.
+Each API takes about 1 second (single threaded), so geocoding the original dataset took about 3 hours.
 I've included a gziped version of the cache in /data/geocache, if you'd like to pre-seed the cache.

 Runtime of all the other scripts is < 1 minute.